eugene-maina72/eugene-maina72/README.md

 - 🌱 I’m currently learning Data science, Machine Learning and SQL
 - 💞️ I’m looking to collaborate on ...
 (I'm not picky)
 - 📫 How to reach me ... on x : (@eugenemaina17)
 - 😄 Pronouns: ...
-Being a Kenyan, I know the Swahili language has no pronouns.
+Being a Kenyan, In the Swahili language has no pronouns.
 Only Animate and Inanimate.
 - ⚡ Fun fact: ...
 In my younger years, I was really into motorsports.Did Motocross and Autocross.I wasn't bad at it, too.

 <!---